-The Historic Sites in Egypt tell the story of a land which was home to one of the most iconic civilisations of the ancient world, the ancient Egyptians.
-Whether it’s the famed silhouette of the Pyramids of Giza or the allure of the Valley of the Kings, these great wonders draw tourists from around the world.
+The historic landmarks of Egypt tell the story of a land once home to one of the most iconic civilisations of the ancient world: the ancient Egyptians.
+Whether it’s the famed silhouette of the Pyramids of Giza or the allure of the Valley of the Kings, these great wonders continue to draw tourists from around the world in the thousands.

-Yet, the historic sites of Egypt also reveal so much more about this nation’s past.
-Roman amphitheatres, Greek ports and World War II battle sites, they all number among the many historical plances in Egypt and are well worth a look.
+Yet, these incredible sites also reveal so much more about this nation’s past.
+Roman amphitheatres, Greek ports and World War Two battle sites, illustrate the pivotal role Egypt has had within international empires and their conflicts, from ancient to modern times.

-Even though the Villa of the Birds is one of Alexandria’s most recent discoveries, in a city of beautiful antiquity it should definitely be on your list.
-Unearthed in 1998 the villa is so named for it’s incredibly detailed pavement.
-It depicts recognisable birds including the pigeon, peacock, parrot, quail and water hen as well as a panther and a stylised rosette design using tiny cubes of marble, glass paste and stone.
+Even though the Villa of the Birds is one of Alexandria’s most recent discoveries, in a city of beautiful antiquity it should definitely be on your ‘places to visit in Alexandria’ list!

-The Dendera complex lies approximately 50 miles north of Luxor and contains some of the best preserved and most accessible ancient Egyptian ruins to be found in Egypt, including temples, tombs and even a Christian chapel.
+The Dendera complex lies approximately 50 miles north of Luxor and on the west bank of the Nile.
+It contains some of the best preserved and most accessible ancient Egyptian ruins to be found in Egypt, including temples, tombs, and even a Christian chapel.

 The underground library of Alexandria, found underneath the ruins of the Serapeum, consists of a series of subterranean tunnels and storerooms where it is believed part of the collection of the Great Library of Alexandria was stored.